rudarabello/take_a_bus/README.md

 ## Description

-App developed in React Native with Expo as practical challenge in admission process to Full Stack engineer position on Take a Bus
+App developed in React Native with Expo as practical challenge in admission process to Full Stack Engineer position on Take a Bus

 ## Status